*Hello future V2V passengers. Please consider this update to my V2V Empress review before purchasing those tickets!

 Until then, check out the V2V Empress.

-5 Quick Reasons to take the V2V Empress from Vancouver to Victoria:
+5 Quick Reasons to pass on the V2V Empress from Vancouver to Victoria: